brendanmapes/brendanmapes.github.io/docs/about.markdown

       overflow: hidden; /* Ensures the image doesn't overflow out of the container */
       border-radius: 8px; /* Rounded corners for images */
       box-shadow: 0 4px 10px rgba(0, 0, 0, 0.1); /* Light shadow for depth */
-    }
+      transition: all 0.3s ease; /* Smooth transition for gallery item */ }

     /* Styling the images to make sure they fit inside the gallery item */ .gallery-item img {
       width: 100%; /* Ensure the images take up full container width */
       height: auto; /* Maintain aspect ratio */
-      transition: transform 0.3s ease; /* Smooth transition for hover effects */
+      transition: transform 0.3s ease, z-index 0s 0.3s; /* Smooth transition for hover effects */
       border-radius: 8px; /* Rounded corners for images */
     }

-    /* Hover effect: zoom in the image */ .gallery-item:hover img {
+    /* Hover effect: enlarge the image and bring it to the foreground */ .gallery-item:hover img {
+      transform: scale(1.3); /* Enlarge the image by 30% */
+      z-index: 10; /* Bring the image to the front */ }

-      transform: scale(1.1); /* Slightly zoom in the image */
+    /* Optional: Slightly move the image to the center on hover */ .gallery-item:hover {
-    }
+      z-index: 10; /* Bring the entire gallery item to the front */ }

   </style>